andrewmunsell/lfx-light-manager/README.md

 ## Public API Reference

+These methods do not write the pixel buffer to the LED strand itself.
+Rather, the buffer is written only after all animations have modified the buffer and the render cycle is over.
+By default, the LFX Light Manager updates LEDs at 24 times per second.

 The following methods are available for animations to use for rendering.

 ### get(Number)